 - Visual inspection

 Complete lightning protection testing would make sure that all structures, key electrical and electronic installations are safe from the effect of lightning strike.
 You will receive a detailed report that will include not only the findings of the test but also any recommendations for further protection.

-Maintenance work and upgrades require if the testing and inspection reveals any deterioration in the level of protection or if any changes or additions to the structure contributed the existing systems inadequate.
+Maintenance work and upgrades are required if the testing and inspection reveals any deterioration in the level of protection or if any changes or additions to the structure rendered the existing systems inadequate.

 Using the latest testing equipment, our engineers and technicians are proficient in all necessary inspection and testing process.